Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Extended Abstract.typ

 Although with these heuristics it shall be easier to identify the usability problems in _Fortnite_, _Cheremnykh_'s research in 2024 showed that a one-size-fits-all approach to UX design or gamification may not be universally effective @cheremnykh2024gaming.
 Therefore in this research, we will be using the heuristics only as a general guidance instead of a fixed rulebook.

+= Research Method
+We ask players with no prior experience playing Fortnite to be our research participants.
+They participants are asked to perform two main tasks:

++ Play Session:
+	We ask participants to play a full round of Battle Royale mode in Fortnite game.
+This takes about 20 minutes in total.
++ Survey:
+	After the end of the play session, we send players a link to an online survey.
+These are the main parts of this survey:
+	- Player information:
+		The survey starts with general questions to learn the player's gaming background and their preferences.
+	- Player feedback:
+		In this part, we ask players for direct feedback on their playing experience including usability questions.
+	- Player learning test:
+		In this part, we ask more detailed questions using images of specific interface elements.
+This approach helps ensure their responses accurately reflect their usability experience.

 // Bibliography